learn-co-curriculum/phase-0-html-tables-lab/README.md

 </table>
 ```

-Even though we write the HTML from top down, if we were to spin up `httpserver`
+Even though we write the HTML from top down, we would see these headers in bold
-or directly open `index.html` right now, we would see these headers in bold and
+and lined up _left to right_.
+We can spin up `httpserver` or directly open
-lined up _left to right_.
+`index.html` right now to take a look.

 This first row is almost always the only place where we use the `th` tag.

 ### Introduce the Table Data Tag: `<td>`

 In the second row, we can start putting in our data.
-Here, instead of using the
+Here, we want to use the
-_table header_ tag, we want to use the _table data_ tag, `<td>`, which will
+_table data_ tag, `<td>` instead of using the _table header_ tag.
+The `<td>` tag
-represent one table cell.
+representes one table cell.
 So, for our party table, we can add in some names,
 phone numbers and items for guests to bring.
 An example row would look like the
 following: